VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning

-We propose probabilistic planning to cope with the uncertainty of planning.
-We model the planning policy as an environment-conditioned nonstationary stochastic process, formulated as $p(a | o)$.
-We approximate the planning action space as a probabilistic distribution based on large-scale driving demonstrations, and sample one action from the distribution at each time step to control the vehicle.
+We approximate the probabilistic distribution of the planning action space based on large-scale driving demonstrations, and sample one action from the distribution at each time step to control the vehicle.

-The planning action space is a high-dimensional continuous spatiotemporal space $\mathbb{A} = \{a | a \in \mathbb{R}^{\rm 2T}\}$.
-Since directly fitting the continuous planning action space is not feasible, we discretize the planning action space to a large planning vocabulary $\mathbb{V}=\{a^i\}^N$.
-Specifically, we collect all the planning actions in driving demonstrations and adopt the furthest trajectory sampling to select $N$ representative actions to serve as the planning vocabulary.
-Each trajectory in $\mathbb{V}$ is sampled from driving demonstrations and thus naturally satisfies the kinematic constraints of the ego vehicle, which means that when the trajectory is converted into control signals (steer, throttle, and brake), the control signal values do not exceed the feasible range.
+The planning action space is a high-dimensional continuous spatiotemporal space and hard to tackle.
+Thus, we discretize the planning action space to a large planning vocabulary $\mathcal{V}=\{\bm{a}^i\}^N$, where $N$ is the vocabulary size.
+Specifically, we collect all the planning actions in driving demonstrations as the planning action set $\mathcal{S}$ and adopt the furthest trajectory sampling to select $N$ representative actions to serve as the planning vocabulary.
+The vocabulary sampling algorithm is presented in Algorithm~\ref{algo:vocab}.
+Each planning action in $\mathcal{V}$ is sampled from driving demonstrations and thus naturally satisfies the kinematic constraints of the ego vehicle, which means that when the action is converted into control signals (steer, throttle, and brake), the control signal values do not exceed the feasible range.
 By default, $N$ is set to 4096.